 Though innocently not realized, anyone who believes Satan’s lie, “you will not die,” or clings to Plato’s pagan theory and the orthodox teaching of the “immortality of the soul,” are denying the resurrection.
 Some Corinthians said there was no resurrection of the dead.
 Paul tells them that if there is no resurrection of the dead, then Christ was not roused and vain is your faith for you are still in your sins (I Corinthians 15:12-18).
 These are pretty strong accusations, but very true to the point.
 There is no doubt in my mind that you, as a believer, do not deny the resurrection, and are caught in a whirlwind of human traditional teaching.

 When a believer dies, and his soul supposedly enters a better life, what’s the purpose of the resurrection?
 If our spirit has consciousness and is enjoying ecstasy in His divine presence, what need is there for a body promised to us (Philippians 3:21)?
 Why would Jesus bring Lazarus back to earth from heaven, raise him up (John 11:43), just so Lazarus could walk the earth again and then die again.
 Remember, there are two ingredients necessary for consciousness and sensation.
 That would be the body and spirit.
-At the resurrection, when awakened out of our death sleep, our bodies will conform to Christ’s.
+At the resurrection, when believers in Christ are awakened out of the death sleep, our bodies will conform to Christ’s.
 We will be made alive by the spirit and thus we will have consciousness.
 It is the resurrection from the dead, not from another form of life!
 Death is the essential prerequisite to resurrection.

 Death for the believer is made out to be a blessed happening.
 Though the loved ones of the departed are grieving, they are told that the deceased have gone home to be with the Lord, as if they are up there somewhere looking down — there is even a tendency to talk to the departed — but the word of God says that death is evil and life is good (Deuteronomy 30:15).
 God finds no pleasure in the death of anyone, so turn and live (Ezekiel 18:32).